 Phonics Training Course for Teachers and Pupils

-It is a fallacy that you need to know and understand hoards of technical jargon and the history of teaching reading and phonics in order to teach reading well.
-Yes, all of this additional information may be interesting, however parents through the ages have taught their own children to read by just doing it.
+It is a fallacy that you need to know and understand the technical jargon and the history of teaching reading and phonics in order to teach reading well.
+Yes, all of this additional information may be interesting; however parents throughout the ages have taught their own children to read by just doing it.
 In fact some children have taught themselves to read simply by asking, “What does that say?”
-They weren’t experts, they just learned by doing and filled in the gaps as they went along.
+They weren’t experts; they just learned by doing and filled in the gaps as they went along.

-The 70 Module course helps both student and teacher see how phonics works in practice.
-From a teachers’ point of view, It’s not about technical jargon but about teaching the phonic facts necessary to be able to help your pupils make reading progress.
 When you cut out fancy methods of teaching and get back to basics, it still comes down to the teacher explaining the facts in a way the child understands and the child ‘getting it’.
-Subsequently, the child needs to be able to translate that knowledge into reading, spelling and writing skills.
-This phonics course allows teachers to grasp the concepts quickly so that they can pass on their practical knowledge to pupils.
+Subsequently, the child needs to be able to translate that knowledge into decoding words independently, reading fluently, spelling accurately and making their writing interesting and mistake free.
+This phonics training course allows teachers to grasp the concepts quickly so that they can pass on their practical knowledge to pupils.
 As a teacher, you will be learning in the same way that you will be teaching.
 With this course you will be able to develop a love of words in your students.
 They will be searching for the next challenge.

 Teachers need familiarity with core phonic decoding skills, not another method for teaching reading.
 Given a phonics training course that explains clearly how to separate and combine the sounds in words, it’s possible for teachers to be trained to teach reading to a very high standard.
 All the nuances of sound separation or pronunciation are alluded to in every module giving you plenty to teach and giving your pupils a through grounding.

-Head teachers need to think carefully about how to use their funding wisely to obtain the best results.
-Practice Reading & Speaking can supplement any currently used phonics training course by providing a more comprehensive content.
+The Practice Reading & Speaking phonics training course can ensure that both teachers and pupils of all ages, abilities and language backgrounds are supported to the highest level when teaching and learning phonics.
 Professional development of teaching staff can be enhanced by teachers having access to this course.
 ‘Practice Reading and Speaking’ fits all of the British governments requirements.
 It’s suitable for Primary school pupils at KS 1 and KS 2.
 It can also be used for Secondary school pupils at KS 3, as it contains teaching resources that include the following:

 - Irregular words are integrated into the phonics course and how to segment them is taught.
 (Yes, you did read that correctly.
 If it can be said, it has sounds, if it has sounds it can be segmented.)
 The fact that there may only be a single example of the spelling pattern, saying that sound, does NOT mean that you can’t decode it.